Dental Consultation: What to Expect

 Chewing comes back in the places you'd been avoiding.
 Food is easier, meals are less of a project, and you can eat on both sides again.
 The visible gap closes, so smiling and speaking stop being a quiet calculation.
 And critically, the teeth on either side of each gap stop drifting, which protects your bite and the remaining teeth for the long term.

 The bone underneath missing teeth also slows its shrinkage when something is sitting in that space.
-A partial denture doesn't stop bone loss the way implants do, but it does help.

 Caring for a partial is slightly different from caring for a full denture, because you're looking after both the denture and the teeth it clips onto.
 The anchor teeth need extra attention, since plaque tends to collect where the clasps sit.